AdobeDocs/analytics-2.0-apis/reporting-tricks.md

   ![tips_response_body](/images/tips_response_body.png?raw=true)

-*Note: Before closing Analysis Workspace, you can turn off the debugger by opening your browser developer tools and pasting the following text into the console field: `adobetools.debug.includeOberonXml = false`.
+*Note: Before closing Analysis Workspace, you can turn off the debugger by opening your browser developer tools and pasting the following text into the console field: `adobe.tools.debug.includeOberonXml = false`.
 Press Enter and then refresh the page.
 The debug icons disappear once the debugger is off.*